Pet Travel To Europe

 For all pet travel exports, there is SARS customs clearance that must be done.
 Proof of customs clearance must be submitted to the airline along with your pets on the date of their departure.
 AeroPets will handle the full customs clearance process for you and ensure that all export customs requirements are properly met.

-Is your pet eligible for Europe?
+Is your pet eligible for Pet travel to Europe?

 Certain EU member states have bans on certain breeds of dogs.
 Please be sure to check with us if you have a “dangerous” breed dog and want to move to the EU with your pet.